Blondes and brunettes are often pitched against each other.

 Since blonde is a light color, coloring it brunette is easy.
 Depending on the shade of blonde your hair is, you’ll need to pick the right shade of brown hair color.

-- Put on some old clothes.
+- To DIY, start by putting on an old shirt that you are ok with staining.
 Apply a little petroleum jelly to the skin around your hairline to prevent it from getting stained by the hair color.

 How To Go From Brunette To Blonde

-- Put on some old clothes.
+That being said, let us dive into the process.
+Begin with the same precautions as above; put on old t-shirts to protect your skin and clothes.
 Apply a little petroleum jelly to the skin around your hairline to prevent it from getting stained by bleach, color, and toner.
 Use gloves to apply the bleach.

 - If your scalp is burning and you can’t handle it, wash off the bleach immediately.

 - Finally, apply toner as it eliminates the yellow tint and brassy tones from your hair.
 Wash it off after the prescribed duration.
-Don’t keep the toner in for too long as it can add color to your hair.
+Do not keep the toner in for too long as it can add color to your hair.

 Blonde Versus Brunette

-Actresses constantly have to change their hair color for the roles they play.
+Actresses constantly have to change their hair color to keep up with the beauty trends or for the roles they play.
 Let’s see which one worked best for them – blonde or brunette.

 Miranda Kerr is a brunette goddess.
 While she does look great with blonde hair, her brown locks make her eyes pop.
 While both colors define her jawline, brunette hair shows off her cheekbones as well.